Cambodia: Pre-Angkorian, Angkorian, and Post-Angkor

 The hill tribe people were "hunted incessantly and carried off as slaves by the Siamese (Thai), the Annamites (Vietnamese), and the Cambodians".

-Formerly part of the Khmer Empire, the Mekong Delta had been controlled by the Vietnamese since 1698, with King Chey Chettha II granting the Vietnamese permission to settle in the area decades before.
+Formerly part of the Khmer Empire, the Mekong Delta came under Vietnamese control in 1698, with King Chey Chettha II having granted the Vietnamese permission to settle in the area decades before.

+Siamese and Vietnamese dominance intensified during the 17th and 18th century, provoking frequent displacements of the seat of power as the Khmer monarch's authority decreased to the state of a vassal.
+Both powers alternately demanded subservience and tribute from the Cambodian court.

 French colonisation

 In 1863, King Norodom signed a treaty of protection with France.
 The protectorate of France period lasted until 1953, with a brief interruption while the kingdom was occupied by the Japanese empire from 1941 to 1945 and simultaneously existing as the puppet state of Kingdom of Kampuchea in 1945.
 Between 1874 and 1962, the total population increased from about 946,000 to 5.7 million.
 After King Norodom's death in 1904, France manipulated the choice of king and Sisowath, Norodom's brother, was placed on the throne.
 The throne became vacant in 1941 with the death of Monivong, Sisowath's son, and France passed over Monivong's son, Monireth, feeling he was too independently minded.
 Instead, Norodom Sihanouk, a maternal grandson of King Sisowath was enthroned.
 The French thought young Sihanouk would be easy to control.
 Under the reign of King Norodom Sihanouk, Cambodia gained independence from France on 9 November 1953.